obuyaj/country_covid_url_scrap/README.md

 # country_covid_url_scrap
-A list of covid 19 resources from the ministry of health website
+A list of covid 19 resources from Kenya's ministry of health website